eggzotic/flutter_persistent_cloud/README.md

 The original "flutter create" app re-written entirely with Stateless Widgets, using Provider to hold the app-state data.
 And now, also including:
 - persistent storage for the app state, via Google Cloud Firestore
 - data-sharing, for the state data - run simultaneously in multiple simulators/emulators/devices to see real-time data-sharing
+- web ready!
+Be sure to follow the instructions at https://flutter.dev/docs/get-started/web#set-up to get the supported Flutter version and have web enabled.
+Then "flutter create ." inside the project folder to create that web subtree.
+Finally, follow the instructions at https://pub.dev/packages/cloud_firestore for Web.
+Note that the device_info package is no longer used (as it's not web-ready) and a custom my_platform.dart file has been added to thr project instead.

 ## Getting Started